 This is another simple version of the game which also follows different rules.
 Here, when the shooter happens to roll a 2 or 3 on their first roll, the dice are returned and thrown again.
-However, if an 11 or 12 is rolled, then it’s automatically a win.
-The other numbers establish the Point, and the shooter has to roll an outcome higher than the established Point to win.
+However, if an 11 or 12 is rolled, then it’s an automatic win.
+The other numbers establish the Point and the shooter has to roll an outcome higher than the established Point to win.
 The house advantage on a High Point game is 2.35%, which is higher than the standard game.

 This variation does not feature any Come or Don’t Come bets.
 Also, the house gets no commission on the right bets.
-This is the least popular variation and was invented by gambling expert John Scarne, hence the name.
+Invented by gambling expert John Scarne, this is the least popular variation.
 It’s fun to play and is very rewarding, but is only available at selected casinos.

 Best strategies and tips to win

-Just as with any other casino dice games such as Sic Bo and lightning dice, there’s no right or wrong way to play craps.
-You don’t need to formulate any special strategies to play these types of online casino games, as they’re purely based on luck and the relative probabilities of certain combinations popping up on the dice.
-Once you place your wager in the game, the roll determines everything, and it’s over in a flash: The outcome of the dice cannot be influenced in any way.
+Just as with any other dice game such as Sic Bo and Lightning Dice, there’s no right or wrong way to play craps.
+You don’t need to formulate any special strategies to play these types of casino games as they’re purely based on luck and the relative probabilities of certain combinations popping up on the dice.
+Once you place your wager in the game, the roll determines everything and it’s over in a flash.
+The outcome of the dice cannot be influenced in any way.
 That said, we have put together some helpful tips and basic strategies to help improve your experience of the game.

 Set a budget

-It’s important to set a gaming budget before you play any game and not go over it.
+Just like in online poker and live dealer casino games where the excitement is high, it’s important to set a gaming budget before you play – and not go over it.
 This will help keep your finances in check and ensure you don’t spend all your money on gambling.

-Playing online casino games or gambling at a land-based casino while intoxicated is not a good idea at all.
-This is because you are far less likely to make good decisions and you could end up spending even more money.
+Playing online casino games, such as online slots, or gambling at a land-based casino while you’ve had a couple too many drinks is not a good idea, ever.
+You are far less likely to make good decisions and you could end up spending more than your bankroll.
 The same goes for gambling when you’ve had a bad day or are in a bad mood.
-You’re more likely to play out of frustration, which could even worsen your situation.
-Our advice is to walk away and do something else – because you can always come back another day when you’re in a sunnier disposition.
+You’re more likely to play out of frustration, which could worsen your situation.
+Our advice is to walk away and do something else – because you can always come back another day when you have a sunnier disposition.